What is Benzo Addiction?

-During a detox, experienced staff will ensure you are comfortable and safe at all times and will monitor your progress while administering appropriate treatment.
+During a detox, experienced staff will ensure you are comfortable and safe and monitor your progress while administering appropriate treatment.
 You may be advised to reduce your benzodiazepine consumption over a few days until you can quit completely.
 You might be provided with a substitute drug to help prevent the worst symptoms from occurring.

 Because of the severity of benzodiazepine withdrawal symptoms, users generally start their recovery by gradually reducing their dosage.
-For most users, this can be done over the course of a few weeks, though for those on a high dosage the process may take longer.
-This is designed to wean the client off the drug as safely and comfortably as possible.
-Since the effects of the withdrawal can be painful and traumatic even when the dosage is tapered off, the client may be prescribed anti-anxiety and anticonvulsant medication to help them through the process.
+For most users, this can be done over a few weeks, though the process may take longer for those on a high dosage.
+This is designed to wean the client off the drug safely and comfortably.
+Since the withdrawal effects can be painful and traumatic even when the dosage is tapered off, the client may be prescribed anti-anxiety and anticonvulsant medication to help them through the process.

-CBT itself should be assisted by group therapy, in which people in recovery from benzo addiction work through difficulties together.
-A considerable amount of research shows that group therapy significantly increases the chances of recovery from any addiction.
+CBT should be assisted by group therapy, in which people recovering from Benzo addiction work through difficulties together.
+Much research shows that group therapy significantly increases the chances of recovery from any addiction.

 Reclaim Your Life From Benzo Addiction

-Benzo Addiction is a condition that can cause major health, social, and economic problems that should not be taken lightly.
-We Level Up Washington can provide to you, or someone you love, the tools to recover from benzo addiction with professional and safe treatment.
+Benzo Addiction is a condition that can cause significant health, social, and economic problems that should not be taken lightly.
+We Level Up Washington can provide you, or someone you love, the tools to recover from primary mental health disorders associated with Benzo addiction with professional and safe treatment.
 Feel free to call us to speak with one of our counselors.
 We can inform you about this condition by giving you relevant information.
 Our specialists know what you are going through.
 Please know that each call is private and confidential.